-(1) Represents potential threshold, target and maximum incentive compensation for the 2009 fiscal year under the EICP based on each officer's salary on the date the 2009 fiscal year targets were approved.
-The amounts actually paid for the 2009 fiscal year are described in the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table.
+(1) Represents potential threshold, target and maximum incentive compensation for the 2011 fiscal year under the EICP based on each officer's salary on the date the 2011 fiscal year targets were approved.
+The amounts actually paid for the 2011 fiscal year are described in the "Non-Equity Incentive Plan Compensation" column in the Summary Compensation Table.
 The "threshold" is the minimum payment level under the EICP which is 50% of the target amount.
-There is no maximum.
-See "Compensation Discussion and Analysis" at page 21 and the discussion following this table for more information on the EICP.
+There is no overall percentage maximum; however, awards paid to any individual pursuant to the EICP may not exceed \$4 million.
+See "Compensation Discussion and Analysis" at page 22 and the discussion following this table for more information on the EICP.

-(2) Represents shares awarded pursuant to the Executive Stock Purchase Plan.
-See "Compensation Discussion and Analysis" at page 21 and the discussion following this table for more information on the Executive Stock Purchase Plan.
+(2) Unless otherwise noted, represents shares awarded pursuant to the Executive Stock Purchase Plan.
+See "Compensation Discussion and Analysis" at page 22 and the discussion following this table for more information on the Executive Stock Purchase Plan.

-(3) Represents options awarded pursuant to the AutoZone, Inc. 2006 Stock Option Plan.
-See "Compensation Discussion and Analysis" at page 21 and the discussion following this table for more information on this plan.
+(3) Represents options awarded pursuant to the AutoZone, Inc. 2006 Stock Option Plan and the 2011 Equity Plan.
+See "Compensation Discussion and Analysis" at page 22 and the discussion following this table for more information on equity plans.

-- (4) Under the 2006 Stock Option Plan, stock option awards are made at the fair market value of common stock as of the grant date, defined as the closing price on the trading day previous to the grant date. - (5) Incentive payments are not capped; however, awards may not exceed \$4 million for any individual under the EICP.
+(4) Under the 2006 Stock Option Plan and the 2011 Equity Plan, stock option awards are made at the fair market value of common stock as of the grant date, defined as the closing price on the trading day previous to the grant date in the 2006 Stock Option Plan and the closing price on the grant date in the 2011 Equity Plan.